-Prior to the commencement of this project, some of Swaziland's biodiversity baseline data was available from databases compiled for the Swaziland National Trust Commission (SNTC) and accessible from its website (some 20,570 species records).
-This dataset has been upgraded and expanded, incorporating data from various sources, and work will continue on this until June 2017.
+Prior to the commencement of this project, some of Eswatini's biodiversity baseline data was available from databases compiled for the Eswatini National Trust Commission (ENTC) and accessible from its website (about 20,570 records).
+This dataset has been upgraded and expanded, incorporating data from various sources, and work will continue on this until March 2018.
+As at August 2017, the data obtained includes 314 463 records 8144 taxa.

-Datasets from the University of Swaziland and ADU-UCT virtual museum older records have not yet been obtained to be included yet.
-The GBIF dataset currently included is from March 2016 and did not yet include SABAP2 data, more recent datasets now include some of the SABAP records, which will be added soon.
+Datasets from the University of Eswatini and ADU-UCT virtual museum older records have not yet been obtained to be included yet.

 If you would like any of these checklists in Excel format, please contact Kate Braun.